Although reindeer do not fly (unfortunately), they do have red noses. They are part of the deer family, which includes elk, moose, and deer.

 The gestation period for female reindeer is around 7 and a half months, and they typically give birth to one calf at a time (although they can have up to 4 at a time).
 These calves are able to walk after merely an hour after they’re born, and they eat solid food after about a week, in conjunction with their mother’s milk.
 Reindeers can live up to 18 years.

 It is thought that domesticated reindeers have been around since the Bronze and Iron ages.

-Do you know any fun or interesting facts about reindeer?
-Let us know in the comments section below!
+Do you know any fun facts about reindeer?
+Share them in the comments below!